rabbithat/nRF52_wireless_Forth_REPL/README.md

 Revision History:

+Version 5:
+  Created a uart0 controller that's separate from the uart0 controller in the Mecrisp-Stellaris Kernel.
+As a result, now anything typed on the remote node's serial connection can be transmitted to and displayed on the terminal node, which listens for packets whenever it is not actively processing its own serial input stream.
+If desired, now whatever is typed into the remote node's serial connection can also be input into the remote node's REPL and the results displayed on both the remote node's screen (if there is one) and on the terminal node's screen.

 Version 4:

   Removed the OSI Layer 3 and 4 code from the radio REPL code and put it in its own